-- (A) For new applicants and renewal policies who are provided an offer of coverage from an authorized insurer through the Clearinghouse program: - (1) Notwithstanding s.
-627.3517, F. S.:

-(a) an applicant for new personal residential coverage from the corporation is not eligible for coverage from the Corporation if they are provided an offer of coverage from an authorized insurer through the Clearinghouse at a premium that is at or below the eligibility threshold established in s.
-627.351 (6) (c) 5.a., F.S.

-(b) for an offer of coverage for a renewal policyholder from an authorized insurer through the Clearinghouse if the offer is equal to or less than the Corporation's renewal premium for comparable coverage, the risk is not eligible for coverage with the Corporation.

-(c) for (a) and (b) above, a risk is not eligible with Citizens until participating insurers have been given two business days to make an offer of coverage.
+- (A) For new applicants and renewal policies who are provided an offer of coverage from an authorized insurer through the Clearinghouse program: - (1) Notwithstanding s. §627.3517, F.-S.: - (A) an., a new applicant or renewal policy for new personal residential coverage from the corporation is not eligible for coverage from the Corporation; - (1) For a risk that is a Primary Residence, if if they are provided an offer of coverage from an authorized insurer through the Clearinghouse at a premium that is at or below the eligibility threshold established in s.-§627.351-(6)-()(c)-5.a., F.S. - (2) For a risk that is not a Primary Residence, if provided an offer of coverage from an authorized insurer at a premium that is at or below the eligibility threshold established in §627.351(6)(c)5.a., F.S., or if provided an offer of coverage from an Approved Surplus Lines Insurer at the rate approved by the Office as part of such surplus lines insurer's take-out plan that is at or below the eligibility threshold established in §627.351(6)(c)5.b., F.S. - (a) for For new applicants and renewal policies who are provided an offer of coverage for a renewal policyholder from an authorized insurer through the Clearinghouse if the offer is equal to, or less than the Corporation's renewal premium for comparable coverage, the risk is not eligible for coverage with the Corporation. - (b) for (a) and (b) above, a risk is not eligible with Citizens until participating insurers have been given two business days to make an offer of coverage. - (c) an applicant for coverage from the Corporation who was previously declared ineligible for coverage at renewal by the Corporation in the previous 36 months due to an offer of coverage pursuant to the Clearinghouse shall be considered a renewal under the

-(d) an applicant for coverage from the Corporation who was previously declared ineligible for coverage at renewal by the Corporation in the previous 36 months due to an offer of coverage pursuant to the Clearinghouse shall be considered a renewal under the Clearinghouse if the Corporation determines that the authorized insurer making the offer of coverage under the Clearinghouse continues to insure the applicant and increased the rate on the policy in excess of the increase allowed for the Corporation under s.
+Clearinghouse if the Corporation determines that the authorized insurer making the offer of coverage under the Clearinghouse continues to insure the applicant and increased the rate on the policy in excess of the increase allowed for the Corporation under s.
 627.351 (6) (n) 6., F.S.